nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 ### The process of accepting inbound peers

-In Bitcoin, a node will try to evict connected inbound peers if the number of connected inbound peers reach `max_inbound` and another new inbound connection detected. (check [Bitcoin source code][1] for detail)
+In Bitcoin, a node will try to evict connected inbound peers if the number of connected inbound peers reaches `max_inbound` and another new inbound connection tries to connect. (check [Bitcoin source code][1] for details)

 This eviction behavior is intended to keep high-quality peer and evict low-quality peer.